finerbrighterlighter/myanmar_covid19/README.md

  As of 01/04/2020,
- I went through a major revision for dataset as well as the codings.
+ went through a major revision for dataset as well as the codings.
 Now the model use the announcement data exclusively and previous exponential models are now obselete.

  As of 01/04/2020,
  added case timelines bar graph